zenled/calendar_views/lib/src/_internal_date_time/README.md

 Utilities for easier working with date and time.

-These classes are meant for use only by calendar_views library, and thus should **never be used outside of this library!**
+This is meant for use only by calendar_views library, and thus should **never be used outside of this library!**